Redheris/PreventBuild/README.md

 Original purpose of creating this mod was enhancing experience of hand-building map-arts without using any printers and easy-place mode.
 But now it's more than just preventing placing and breaking: you can prevent any right- or left-click actions, just make sure there is a suitable condition.

-This mod is just cancelling the player's actions, so it's fully client-side.
+This mod simply cancels the player's actions, so it's entirely client-side.

 ## How to use the mod